fancy-lang/infancy/Chapter01.md

 understand and improve, even for people new to implementing programming languages.

-Fancy's compiler is currently written in Ruby, while all of Fancy's standard library is written in Fancy itself.
-It's a good starting point if you want to get a better feel for the language and its built-in classes and methods, once you've mastered the fundamental semantics and syntax.
+Fancy is a self-hosted language.
+That means, its compiler is written in Fancy itself.
+Apart from the compiler, Fancy's standard library is mostly written in Fancy, too.
+The standard library is a good starting point if you want to get a better feel for the language and its built-in classes and methods, once you've mastered the fundamental semantics and syntax.